 A child going missing from education is a potential indicator of abuse or neglect.
 Staff should inform the Headmistress if a pupil is absent on repeated occasions to help identify the risk of abuse and neglect, including sexual abuse or exploitation and to help prevent the risk of their going missing in future.
 The School Office will always telephone a parent to ascertain the whereabouts of a pupil that has not arrived at school.
 A daily register is recorded and attendance monitored.
 If a child has significant absence due to illness, is repeatedly absent, or is absent for more than 10 continuous school days without authorisation, the school will inform the Local Authority.
 The DSL will ensures that any pupil currently subject to a Child Protection Plan who is absent without explanation for two days is referred to their key worker's Social Care Team.
+The school ensures that it holds at least two emergency contact telephone numbers for each child.
+The school will notify the local authority when a pupil's name is removed or added to the admissions register at non-standard transitions.

-CHILD SEXUAL EXPLOITATION (CSE) -2017 5.3.
+5.3.
+CHILD SEXUAL EXPLOITATION (CSE) -2017